 Genetic Testing, Preimplantation Genetic Screening (PGS) through IVF

-One goal of genetic screening is to replace the embryos that have the highest chance of pregnancy and the lowest chance of having a multiple pregnancy (twins or more).
+One of the main goals of genetic screening is to identify the embryos that have the highest chance of pregnancy and the lowest chance of having a multiple pregnancy (twins or more).
 Healthy embryos can be cryopreserved and implanted in the future.

 Who should consider genetic testing?

-Patients should consider the genetic testing called preimplantation genetic screening (PGS) if they have hereditary concerns, have experienced recurrent miscarriages, have repeated in vitro fertilization (IVF) failures, or require gender selection.
+Patients should consider the genetic testing called preimplantation genetic screening (PGS) or preimplantation genetic diagnosis (PGD) if they have hereditary concerns, have experienced recurrent miscarriages, have repeated in vitro fertilization (IVF) failures, or require gender selection.
 Older patients are often advised to consider PGS, as older women’s embryos are more likely to have genetic defects.

 While miscarriages occur in 15 percent of pregnancies, having only one early miscarriage is not a cause for alarm.
 Patients who have had recurrent miscarriages or even one late miscarriage with a chromosomal abnormality, either detected or suspected, can reduce their risk of miscarriage by PGS.